tkuhn/tkuhn.github.com/index.md

 ### Awards

-- **Best Research Paper Award** at the 11th Extended Semantic Web Conference (ESWC 2014) for my paper _Trusty URIs: Verifiable, Immutable, and Permanent Digital Artifacts for Linked Data_
+- **Best Research Paper Award** at the 11th Extended Semantic Web Conference (ESWC 2014) for the paper _Trusty URIs: Verifiable, Immutable, and Permanent Digital Artifacts for Linked Data_
-- **Winner** of the 1k Challenge at the Beyond the PDF 2 conference in 2013 for my proposal of an _Open Scholar Foundation_
+- **1k Challenge Winner** at the Beyond the PDF 2 conference in 2013 for the proposal of an _Open Scholar Foundation_
 - **Mercator Award** of the University of Zurich in 2009 for my dissertation project on _Controlled English for Knowledge Representation_
-- **Best Paper Award** at the Fourth Workshop on Semantic Wikis 2009 for my paper _How Controlled English Can Improve Semantic Wikis_
+- **Best Paper Award** at the Fourth Workshop on Semantic Wikis 2009 for the paper _How Controlled English Can Improve Semantic Wikis_